 13. We think there is such a thing as running a quick errand with 3 kids in tow.

-14. We think our lives won’t change once we have kids.
+14. We tell ourselves our lives won’t change once we have kids.

 15. We think pregnancy will come naturally to us.

-16. We think, “I won’t wear sweats all day when I become a stay at home mom”
+16. We say, “I won’t wear sweats all day when I become a stay at home mom”

 17. We think my kid won’t be the…mean one, weird one, crazy one.

-18. We think homework can’t be that hard.
+18. We tell ourselves helping my kids with their homework can’t be that hard.

-19. We think teenagers will be easier than the toddler years.
+19. We tell ourselves the teenage years will be easier than the toddler years.

 What’s another thing you tell yourself to survive?